himanu/System-Design-Patterns/Creational/AFDP/README.md

 # Abstract Factory Design Pattern
 1. It is used when we need to create a family of objects.
 2. One example of a family of objects is a family of GUI Components.
-The GUI Component family contains a cursor, button, textbox etc.
+The GUI Component family contains a cursor, button, textbox etc. Objects in a family work together to accomplish some task.
 3. Objects in each family are compatible with each other.
-4. **Note** These related classes don't need to have a common interface or class.
+4. **Note** Objects in a family don't need a common interface/parent.

 [**Above Example Guide**](#example-code)

 ### Example GUI Components
-1. GUI components are like button, cursor etc.
+1. GUI components are like buttons, cursors, textboxes etc.
-2. Now mac button is only compatible with a Mac cursor.
-Similarly for Windows and Linux.
+2. A Mac button is only compatible with a Mac cursor.
+The Same applies to other OS.
-3. So when we create a mac button then we only want to create a mac cursor.
+3. So when we create a Mac button then we only want to create a Mac cursor.
-4. **The family type is decided when we start our application, this info is mainly stored in environment variables**
+4. **The family type (either Mac or Windows) is decided when we start our application, this info is mainly stored in environment variables**

 ## What Problem does it solve?
 1. Consider a GUI Application.
 It has multiple classes like Button, Cursor, Checkbox TextBox etc.
-2. Each GUI component classes can have different version like one for Windows, other for Linux etc.
+2. Each GUI component class can have a different version like one for Windows, the other for Linux etc.
-3. At a time, our application would like to have only one version of the components.
+3. At a time, our application would like to have only one version of all the components.
 4. Without this pattern, the application would use conditions to create a specific version of the component.
-Our whole application would have such conditions.
+Wherever we need a specific version component, there would be these conditions.
 5. This approach is prone to errors and not scalable.
+Because of repetition of conditions.

 Abstract Factory Design Pattern solves this problem.